Anika3689/text2sql-eval/README.md

 - **(query)** for the gold query,
 - **(pred query)** for the model's query prediction.

-An example is given by 'combined.csv'
+An example is given by 'combined.csv'.
 You can specify a directory (`output_dir`) to store all contents created by running the script.

 ## Usage: